dealancer/validate/README.md

 }
 ```

-See [GoDoc](https://godoc.org/github.com/dealancer/validate) for the complete documentation.
+See [GoDoc](https://godoc.org/github.com/dealancer/validate) for the complete reference.